mattmarotta/QGIS-Subnet-Areas/README.md

 - Improve the documentation with screenshots, more detailed methodology
 - Consider turning this into a plugin
 - Fix projection issue - v.net.alloc output does not output the same as final areas
+- Add option to change tolerance for v.net.alloc to join points to roads

 ## References